ranji/timeless-way-of-living/concepts.md

 [⏮Timeless Way ..](README.md)
-# The Concept of Personality
+# The Concept called Personality

 What is a concept? we presumably understand abstract ideas like love, relationship and respect.
 We share these concepts at varying levels of abstraction to communicate effectively amongst ourselves.
 In a broader sense, abstract ideas and sold phyical objects are also a concept.